-5.3.2 IMPOUNDMENT VERTICAL PROFILES
+5.3.3 IMPOUNDMENT VERTICAL PROFILES

 IFP will collect vertical profiles of water temperature and DO at deep, safely accessible sites in the Upper Plant, City Plant, and Lower Plant impoundments and in the Gem State impoundment (Figures 1, 2, and 3).
 IFP will conduct a reconnaissance-level collection of water depth data in each impoundment to identify a deep spot.
 Once the location is identified, IFP will collect a GPS waypoint to mark each sample location.
-Vertical profiles of water temperature and DO (concentration and percent saturation) at each location will be collected during the first study year in August, when Snake River water temperatures are typically highest.
+Vertical profiles of water temperature and DO (concentration and percent saturation) at each location will be collected in August 2024, when Snake River water temperatures are typically highest.
 The measurements will be recorded at 1-meter intervals with a calibrated handheld meter.
-These data will inform sampling recommendations for the second study year, to be included in the ISR.
+These data will inform sampling recommendations for the surveys in 2025, to be included in the Initial Study Report.

-5.3.3 FISH TISSUE ANALYSIS
+5.3.4 FISH TISSUE ANALYSIS